Singer

 authentic storytelling

-I didn’t just dip my toes into professional singing.
-I dove in headfirst.
+I didn’t dip my toes in.
+I dove headfirst.

-Opera Memphis, Theatre Memphis, Quad Cities Opera, Theatre Cedar Rapids, Revival Theatre, Riverside Theatre.
+Opera Memphis.
+Theatre Memphis.
+Quad Cities Opera.
+Theatre Cedar Rapids.
+Riverside Theatre.
 If there was an opera or musical theatre stage in the cities I lived, I’ve probably sung on it.

 vocal midwife and guide